dbt-labs/dbt-audit-helper/README.md

 # Compare Columns
 ## compare_column_values ([source](macros/compare_column_values.sql))
 This macro generates SQL that can be used to compare a column's values across two queries.
-This macro is useful when you've used the `compare_queries` macro (above) and found that a significant number of your records don't match; So now you want to find the discrepancies of 1 specific column.
+This macro is useful when you've used the `compare_queries` macro (above) and found that a significant number of your records don't match and want to understand how many discrepancies are caused by a single column.

 ### Output:
 The generated query returns a summary of the count of rows where the column's values: